elamont174/teacher-tap/README.md

 # Teacher Tap
 Teacher Tap is designed for Secondary school teachers to input student data after sitting an exam.
 The user is prompted to input the student's name, predicted grade and exam score.
-The programme will then calculate the grade the student got for the exam, whether the student is on target or not and will also generate an intervention strategy for the student.
+The program will then calculate the grade the student got for the exam, whether the student is on target or not and will also generate an intervention strategy for the student.
 If the student requires an email home, the programme will automatically generate a message that the teacher can copy and paste without having to type it out themselves.
 If students require a phonecall home, the programme will add their name to a list that the teacher can check off once they have made the relevant phonecalls.

 The concept is that the teacher only has to enter a few simple values to the programme and a lot of their workload is then carried out for them.